fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 - then how you will find the answer and document the results

-- Full validation is not possible at the moment because of the short time horizon.
+- Full validation by users is not possible at the moment because of the short time horizon.